Data Cleaning and Imputation

 • Even before we search for missing values, we can note that the dataset has missing values

-• Finally we can also see that the species column has more that three variations of the setosa.
+• Finally we can also see that the species column has more that three variations of the setosa (with over 68 different messed variations of the thre species).

 messy_iris |> #Checking the dimensions of the data (The data has 150 rows, and 5 columns)